 as required by this Act;

-“manufacturer” means manufacturer of a deficient product;
+manufacturer means manufacturer of a deficient product;

-“vendor” means person who, not being a manufacturer or wholesaler, sells a deficient product whether he purchases it directly or indirectly from its manufacturer or wholesaler or otherwise.
+vendor means person who, not being a manufacturer or wholesaler, sells a deficient product whether he purchases it directly or indirectly from its manufacturer or wholesaler or otherwise.

 (2) A person who sells a deficient product commits an offence.